 88% of Mid-Sized Companies Are Already Using AR in Some Capacity

 Innovation is a constant force driving the evolution of the digital media ecosystem.
 Advertisers must understand the nuances and key trends impacting the market in order to capitalize on the vast opportunities available through digital advertising.
-Advertisers can stay ahead of the curve in 2020 by paying attention to a few key insights into the digital media space and how it will continue to evolve in the coming year.
+Brands willing to evolve their media plans with new forms of digital advertising that foster meaningful audience engagements will be better positioned for growth as these new trends take hold.